viromedia/viroreact-oculus/README.md

 1. Follow directions on our [Quick start guide](https://docs.viromedia.com/docs/quick-start) to setup dependencies for trying these sample projects with the Viro Media App.
 2. Clone the repo into your workspace with git: `git clone https://github.com/viromedia/viro.git`.
 3. Go into the code-samples directory.
-4. Run `npm install` from the test directory of this project.
+4. Run `npm install` from the code samples directory of this project.
 This should pull down all the dependencies for a default viro workspace.

 4A.
 NOTE: This will be installing a pre-built version of the viro framework.
 In particular (as shown in the package.json file within code samples), it is targeting the .TGZ prebuilt viro package.
 This .tgz file represents the Viro React platform (see instructions below on how to rebuild it if needed), in particular   `../react-viro-2.17.0.tgz`.